Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Discussion and Future Work

 \section{Discussion and Future Work}

 Generalizable manipulation through contact requires that robots be able to incorporate and account for uncertainties during planning.
 However, designing the robust controller for achieving such manipulation remains an open problem and remains largely unexplored.
 This paper presents \textit{frictional stability}-aware optimization, a strategy that exploits friction for robust planning of pivoting manipulation.
-By considering a variety sources of uncertainty such as mass, CoM location, and friction coefficients, we discussed the stability margin for pivoting manipulation with slipping contact.
+By considering a variety sources of uncertainty such as mass, CoM location, finger contact location, and friction coefficients, we discussed the stability margin for pivoting manipulation with slipping contact.
 We presented CIBO, which solves novel bilevel optimization for pivoting manipulation while optimizing the worst-case stability margin of pivoting manipulation for (non-convex) objects.
 The proposed method was evaluated in simulation using several test settings.
 We showed that our proposed bilevel optimization method is able to design trajectories which are robust to larger uncertainties compared to a baseline trajectory optimization method.
-The proposed method was also demonstrated on a physical robotic system by implementing the computed trajectories in an open-loop fashion.
+The proposed method was also demonstrated on a physical robotic system by implementing the computed trajectories on a large variety of objects of different geometries and physical properties.
+Furthermore, we also designed an MPC controller using the proposed algorithm which can successfully tracking and regulate the pose of objects during manipulation providing additional robustness during execution.

 Although this paper focuses on pivoting manipulation as a demonstration of our framework, our work can be generalized to other manipulation primitives such as pivoting with one-point contact, pushing, and grasping.
-This is because our stability margin analysis and CIBO are derived from static force and moment balance equations \eq{force_eq} and the corresponding friction cone constraints \eq{general_FC}.
+This is because our stability margin analysis and CIBO are derived from quasi-static equilibrium \eq{force_eq} and the corresponding friction cone constraints \eq{general_FC}.
 These conditions are very common across most manipulation problems, and thus our framework can be applicable to the aforementioned manipulation primitives as long as they satisfy \eq{force_eq} and \eq{general_FC}.

 There are a number of limitations in this work: